Aćif Hadžiahmetović: Origin and early life

-He completed a lower gymnasium at Novi Pazar, after which he worked for a time as a municipality registrar in Vučitrn.
+He completed a lower gymnasium at Novi Pazar, after which he worked for a time as a municipality registrar in Vushtrri.
 He then completed the Military Academy in Bitola.
 He moved to Turkey in 1913.
-As an officer with the rank of captain, he fought in the Balkan Wars and received the German Iron Cross 2nd Class for courage.
+As an officer with the rank of captain, he fought in the Balkan Wars and received the German Iron Cross, 2nd Class for courage.

-Aćif and his wife Mahije had no children of their own but had adopted two orphans from Đakovica, Qamil and Mejreme.
+Aćif and his wife Mahije had no children of their own but had adopted two orphans from Gjakova, Qamil and Mejreme.

 Biography

 A member of Džemijet since its foundation in 1919, he was elected mayor of Novi Pazar in 1920.
 In 1923 he was elected as a representative of the region in the parliament of the Kingdom of Serbs, Croats and Slovenes.
 A close collaborator of the party's leader Ferhat Draga, his speeches in the parliament focused on the agrarian reform, which he often attacked as a policy that targeted only Albanian farmers.
+During late 1924 and early 1925, Hadžiahmetović was arrested four times under unclear charges and spent the 1925 elections in jail.
 After Ferhat Draga's imprisonment and the party's dissolution, many of its members faced attacks.
 Hadžiahmetović himself survived two assassination attempts.